 Is the recipient ready for a pet?

-Does your significant other work 16 hours a day?
+Does the recipient work 16 hours a day?
 Do they live in a studio apartment with no yard?
-Is your child old enough to appreciate the responsibility of caring for a pet?
+If they're a child, are they child old enough to appreciate the responsibility of caring for a pet?
 Is the recipient allergic to pet hair?
 Questions like these are all good to consider and just the tip of the iceberg of what could go wrong with surprising someone with a pet.
 Pets can be a blessing in our lives, but also come with the burden of care.
 And that burden is often too much for the recipient to handle.
 It's easy to imagine the joy of having a puppy in the house on Day 1, but Day 2 through infinity become a little more problematic.
 A responsibility as great as a pet is better for planning, not surprising.

 Is this a good time to introduce a pet into a home?

-Think about the first time you brought your girlfriend or boyfriend home for the holidays.
+Think about the first time you brought your significant other home for the holidays.
 Introducing them to your family in the midst of the holiday chaos probably didn't make for the most stress-free time.
-Now imagine they're another species…and they're going to live there forever.
-When everybody is out of their mind with holiday cheer is probably not the best time to introduce a new canine member of the family.
+Now imagine they're another species… and they're going to live there forever.
+It's probably not the best time to introduce a new canine member of the family when everybody is out of their mind with holiday cheer.
 Dogs don't get that this is an annual aberration to what their life will be.
 They will be confused by the multitude of people, the lights, the sounds, and the indoor tree.
 In calmer times, your recipient will be more appreciative of adopting a new friend, instead of being presented with a freaked-out mess of a dog in the middle of the winter social scene…and the dog will appreciate it too.